 The forward-looking statements in this Quarterly Report on Form 10-Q are only predictions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
-Forward-looking statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements, including, but not limited to, the important factors discussed in Part II, Item 1A.
-"Risk Factors" in this Quarterly Report on Form 10-Q for the quarter ended March 31, 2022.
+Forward-looking statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forwardlooking statements, including, but not limited to: risks related to our supply chain and the impact of continued inflation; our dependence on third party manufacturing and co-packing partners, and any changes to their respective labor regulations and business practices; our dependence on existing suppliers for materials used to package our products; our dependence on distributor and retail customers for most of our sales; our cash flows and results of operations may be negatively affected if we are not successful in forecasting and managing our inventory at appropriate levels for our demand; our brands and reputation may be diminished due to quality or food safety issues with our products; competition in the food and beverage retail industry; a reduction in demand for and sales of our coconut water products or a decrease in consumer demand for coconut water generally; risks related to brand and company image, consumer awareness and brand loyalty; failure to introduce new products or successfully improve existing products; consume preferences for our products are difficult to predict and may change; the impact of pandemics, epidemics or disease outbreaks, such as the COVID-19 pandemic, on our business; our ability to manage our future growth effectively; our reliance on independent certification for a number of our products; our ability to make acquisitions and successfully integrate newly acquired products or businesses; risks related to expanding our operations into countries in which we have no prior operating history; disruptions in the worldwide economy; risks related to climate change; our ability to retain our senior management and key personnel; risks related to sustainability and corporate social responsibility; food safety and food-borne illness incidents or other safety concerns, such as lawsuits, product recalls or regulatory enforcement actions; our products and operations are subject to government regulation and oversight both in the United States and abroad; risks related to the regulation of advertising and marketing and data privacy and data protection; our reliance on our information technology systems and those of our third-party vendors and business partners; our ability to protect our intellectual property; risks related to our Credit Agreement and any agreements governing any future indebtedness; and risks related to ownership of our common stock; as well as, the important factors discussed in Part I, Item 1A.
+"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021.
 The forward-looking statements in this Quarterly Report on Form 10-Q are based upon information available to us as of the date of this Quarterly Report on Form 10-Q, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain and investors are cautioned not to unduly rely upon these statements.